 Unfortunately, both of these approaches bring considerable challenges.

 It’s common knowledge that data center hardware is costly and time-consuming to own.
 It also often faces capacity limitations.
-For example, 76% of all L3/4 DDoS attacks in Q2 2020 delivered up to 1 million packets per second (pps), according to a Cloudflare study.
+For example, 98% of all L3/4 DDoS attacks in Q4 2021 delivered up to 1 million packets per second (pps), according to a Cloudflare report.
 Typically, a 1 Gbps Ethernet interface can deliver anywhere between 80k to 1.5M pps.

 Assuming the interface also serves legitimate traffic, even these ‘small’ packet rate DDoS attacks can easily take down an Internet property.
 The alternative is maintaining enough capacity for the worst-case scenario, but this is an expensive proposition.